 Thanksgiving toward God for his many blessings and perfect love manifested on us is a common theme in the Bible.
 For example, ancient Israel annually observed seven periods, known as the Feast (Holy) days, which centered on the three main harvests.
-One of the central themes of these days is an acknowledgment that the Eternal makes possible our lives and that he is the source of our prosperity and wealth.
+One of the central themes of these days of "thanksgiving" is the acknowledgment that the Eternal makes possible our lives and that he is the source of our prosperity and wealth.

 The actual word or its plural is found thirty times in the KJV, nine of which occur in the New Testament (2Corinthians 4:15, 9:11 - 12, Philippians 4:6, Colossians 2:7, 4:2, 1Timothy 4:3 - 4, Revelation 7:12).
 Of these nine occurrences, the apostle Paul refers to thanksgiving toward God eight times while John refers to it only once.

 The Old Testament use of the word thanksgiving (in the majority of cases) comes from the Hebrew todah (Strong's Concordance #H8426), which means the extension of the hand.
 Brown-Driver-Briggs' Hebrew Definitions states this original language word means confession, praise or thanks made toward God which can take the form of offering praises, singing hymns and other songs, and so on.